roed314/FiniteGroups/ProposedSchema.md

 `gps_crep`: Finite subgroups of GL_n(C), up to GL_n(C) conjugacy

 Question: Should we only include irreducible representations?
-Should we give complex numbers exactly (as elements of cyclotomic fields) or approximately?

 Column         | Type      | Notes
 ---------------|-----------|------